Get more info about setting up a new chapter in your area.

 Due to the additional technical requirements of the practical exams, only a subset of Pearson Vue centres are able to run them.
 While this subset is more restrictive it still includes over 300 locations worldwide.
 When booking an exam through the Pearson Vue website, candidates will be presented with a choice of suitable locations nearest to them.

 For costs and availability please refer to individual country booking.
 The examination is delivered at Pearson Vue test centres.

 The CREST Assessors panel regularly identifies common themes and consolidates common questions and answers from candidates and from the industry in relation to the CREST certification examinations.
 Candidates are advised to familiarise themselves with these, although they are free to disregard them if they wish.
 The latest information can be accessed at https://crest-approved.org/professional-qualifications/examination-faqs/index.html

-CREST recommend that candidates familiarise themselves with the content at https://crest-approved.org/ufaqs/do-you-have-any-technique-advice-for-the-practical-exams/index.html which has been created specifically for those attempting a practical examination.
+CREST recommends that candidates familiarise themselves with the content on our FAQS page which has been created specifically for those attempting a practical examination.